How much do things cost? What do you do about the costs you don’t have numbers for? How do you find out what is industry

 Sometimes, the reality of not receiving the money you need for your Dream Budget sets in and you need to start thinking about how to reduce your expenses.
-Once you’ve built your budget, begin to think about the ways you can have fewer lines on the expense list.
-What material items can you purchase for a smaller rate?
+Once you’ve built your budget, begin to think about the ways in which you can reduce the lines on the expense list.
+What material items can you purchase for a cheaper rate?
 Are there items that you can get donated?
 Do you need a large team or can you work with a smaller one?
 Can you assemble some volunteers for the set painting?
 The key is to make the most of less, so definitely settle on the top things that your show cannot do without and work from there.

 Even though these things may not cost you money, it is still important to keep track of the value of all in-kind contributions and make sure they are reflected on the revenues side of your budget as well.
 This way at the end of your project you'll have a clearer picture of all the resources actually required to make it happen.

 An expense report is used to keep track of all the expenses a person, organization, or company incurs throughout their project, or fiscal year.
-The producer should provide an expense report to each person in their team who is spending money for the production (doing the shopping).
+The producer should provide an expense report to each person on their team who is spending money for the production (doing the shopping).

 There are two ways producers typically distribute funds to those who are spending money on the production:

-- Petty Cash - the producer gives the spender some money and the spender signs a document confirming that they've received that amount.
+- Petty Cash - the producer gives the spender some money in advance and the spender signs a document confirming that they've received that amount.
 The person who receives the money is responsible for bringing back change and receipts to the producer.

 - Upfront Payments - this means that the producer gives the spender a set budget and the spender uses their own money up to that budget limit.
 The spender keeps all their receipts and attaches them to an expenses report that the producer reimburses them for.